 The application fee is HK$200 per online application.
 This fee entitles you to only one choice of programme.
-Submit additional applications if you wish to apply for more than one programme.
-The application fee is non-refundable, non-transferable, and is required when submitting your application to the University.
+You will need to submit additional applications if you wish to apply for more than one programme.
+The application fee is non-refundable and non-transferable, and is required when submitting your application to the University.

-You can pay the application fee of HK$200 using a credit card (VISA or MasterCard) through the application system.
+Payment can be made through the application system using a credit card (VISA or MasterCard).

-Non-local applications will be processed on a rolling-basis, upon receipt of applications and supporting documents, before the application deadline.
+Non-local applications are normally processed on a rolling-basis, upon receipt of applications and the required supporting documents.

-If you wish to apply for more than one programme, click the 'Apply for a New Programme' button and select additional programme after logging in to your application account.
+If you wish to apply for more than one programme, click the "Apply for a New Programme" button and select an additional programme after logging in to your application account.

 If you have applied for more than one programme, your programme choices will receive the same priority in our processing.

-Note that if you receive more than one admission offer from the University, you can choose to enroll in one programme only.
+Note that if you have received more than one admission offer from the University, you can enrol in one programme only.

-Non-local applications are processed on a rolling basis.
-Admission offers are mostly made in the months of January to June.
-The selection process is normally completed by end June for non-local applicants.
+Non-local applications are normally processed on a rolling basis.
+Admission offers are mostly made from January to June.
+The selection process for non-local applicants is normally completed by the end of June.

-You can check the application result through your application account.
-If you are successful in your application, we will send you an email and an official letter by post.
+You can check the status of your application via your application account.
+If you are successful in your application, we will send you an email and an admission offer letter by post.
 No written notification will be sent otherwise.

-Successful applicants have to indicate their acceptance and pay the acceptance fee (HK$10000) online, using VISA or MasterCard before the reply deadline.
+Successful applicants must indicate their acceptance and pay the acceptance fee (HK$10000) online, using VISA or MasterCard, before the reply deadline.
 The acceptance fee is NOT refundable or transferable except under the following circumstances:

-Upon your enrolment in the University, the non-refundable Acceptance Fee paid at the time of admission is credited towards the tuition fee, or other fee payment if you receive a top scholarship or a full tuition scholarship.
-The balance of the fee charges required for the first semester/term of study will be collected in September following the University's fee payment schedule.
+Upon enrolment, the non-refundable acceptance fee paid at the time of admission will be credited towards the tuition fee, or other fee payment if you receive a top scholarship or a full tuition scholarship.
+The balance of the fee charges required for the first semester of study will be collected in September following the University's fee payment schedule.

 The University reserves the right to cancel any programmes in which case all fees paid by applicants will be refunded.

-The tuition fee for non-local students of the government-funded bachelor’s degree programmes is HK$120,000 (~US$15,380) per annum for 2014/15 academic year until the end of your study.
+The tuition fee for non-local students enrolled in government-funded Bachelor's degree programmes is HK$120,000 (~US$15,380) per annum for the 2017/18 academic year until the end of your study.
 The tuition fee may increase if there are changes to the tuition fee set by the Hong Kong SAR Government.

-The residence fees vary according to the room type.
-The residence fees are subject to annual review.
-Please refer to the website of Student Residence Office for details.
+The residence fees vary according to the room type and are subject to annual review.
+Please refer to the website of the Student Residence Office for details.